Oregon Route 99E Business: History

 The section which is now Dr Martin Luther King Jr. Parkway was originally planned to be a freeway (Salem Freeway #65), which was to be signed as Interstate 305.
 After originally being conceived only as a four-mile (6 km) spur of I-5 into downtown Salem, the I-305 project was modified and expanded by about 2.34 mi to include a new bridge across the Willamette River to meet OR 22, providing increased access to Polk County.
 It was designated as Salem Freeway Highway No. 65 by the state government in 1968.
 Local opposition cancelled the freeway in 1976 and the state government requested its withdrawal from the Interstate System in 1977.
 Despite the cancellation of I-305, the parkway was later built as an undivided expressway.
 It was renamed by the Salem City Council from Salem Parkway to Dr. Martin Luther King, Jr. Parkway (signed as Dr. MLK Jr Pkwy) in 2022.

 The original alignment of OR 99E through Salem came from the south off I-5 onto Commercial Street and left to the north on Portland Road to cross I-5.
 In May 1986, due to Salem Parkway opening north of downtown, OR 99E was rerouted onto I-5 around Salem, and its old route south of downtown, along with the Salem Parkway and Chemawa Road north of downtown, became OR 99E Business.
 In March 1992, OR 99E Business was moved onto OR 22 southeast from downtown.

 A section of OR 219 served part of this corridor, traveling on Broadway and River Road, until it was truncated.

 Future

 The Oregon Department of Transportation (ODOT) and the City of Salem are considering building an additional bridge across the Willamette River, north of the current Marion and Center Street bridges (which carry OR 22 across the river, and are the only river crossings for motor vehicles in the city).
-The exact location and alignment of this proposed new bridge and its connecting routes is presently under study, but generally, the routes being considered would connect to OR 99E Business at or near the southern end of Salem Parkway on the river's eastern shore, and provide access to both OR 22 and OR 221 on the western side.
+The exact location and alignment of this proposed new bridge and its connecting routes is presently under study, but generally, the routes being considered would connect to OR 99E Business at or near the southern end of Dr. Martin Luther King, Jr. Parkway on the river's eastern shore, and provide access to both OR 22 and OR 221 on the western side.
 Such a route would be similar to that proposed for I-305.